-The Palm Dove, also known as the Senegal (Turtle) Dove, Laughing Dove and Egyptian Turtle Dove, is as its names suggest a native of north and west Africa.
+The Palm Dove, also known as the Senegal (Turtle) Dove, Laughing Dove and Egyptian Turtle Dove, is, as its names suggest, a native of north and west Africa.

-lists the breed as present.
+find lists the breed as present.
 There are subspecies also in Asia, including the Indian Little Brown Dove,

 S. s. cambayensis, shown further below.